kee-org/www-kee-pm/content/keevault/privacy.md

 ### Data portability

-You can save a copy of your data at any time from the Settings page for your Kee Vault.
+You can save a copy of your data at any time from Kee Vault.
 The data format is KDBX, a standard, encrypted and widely supported format specialised for password storage.

 ### Data retention and deletion of data